Ana06/idapython/README.md

 Provides functions to decode strings.

+## `resolve-apis.py`

+It can be use to decode the apis used by a program which resolves API calls at runtime using hashing.

+Alternatives to this script:
+    - `C:\Program Files\IDA Pro 7.7\idc\renimp.idc`
+    - `Universal Unpacker Manual Reconstruct` under plugins

+## `define-strings.py`

+It defines strings in a range of addresses by looking for the 0x0 byte.

+## `call-decoding.py`

+It uses Appcall to decode strings calling a decoding routine.
+It searches for all calls to the decoding routine.

+Check https://hex-rays.com/blog/practical-appcall-examples for more details on Appcall.

+## `breakpoint-print.py`

+This code can be used in a conditional breakpoint at the of a decoding routine (before restoring ebp) to output the decoded string.

 ## `RC4.py`

 It inspect the whole code looking for instructions like `mov register, offset`.
 It tries to decode the bytes which start at the `offset` address using RC4.
 If the result is a printable string, it adds a comment in that location with the decoded string and prints a message to the output window with the decoded string and the address.

-## `resolve-apis.py`

-It can be use to decode the apis used by a program which resolves API calls at runtime using hashing.

-## `define-strings.py`

-It defines strings in a range of addresses by looking for the 0x0 byte.

 ## `copy-strings.py`